fbpx

 Production Internship

-Applications must be postmarked or e-mailed by February 15, 2023.
+Applications must be mailed or e-mailed.

 Interns are expected to be available for the duration of the program.

 Work on the crew for the 18-plus performances of the ADF season.
 Responsibilities will vary from show to show, including stage management, wardrobe, sound, electrics, and carpentry.
-Experience in dance production is preferred. $2,200 stipend.
+Experience in dance production is preferred. $2,500 stipend.
 Weekend and evening work required.
 Time off will be determined by the Production Director.

-To apply, submit a completed application form, cover letter,
+To apply, submit a completed application form, cover letter, resume, and two letters of recommendation to:

 adf@americandancefestival.org